-In order to make the Local Plan sound and legally compliant, the following modifications are necessary:
+In order to make the Local Plan sound and legally compliant, the following modifications are necessary: Remove the entire allocation of 850 homes from the Harwell East Campus.

-- Remove the entire allocation of 850 homes from the Harwell East Campus. - Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400 (including the 125 already given outline permission)). - Include provision of up to 400 new homes at the North West Harwell Campus (including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. - Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: - (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) - (b) Didcot A (capacity for 425 houses), or - (d) Land West of Steventon (capacity for 350 houses), or - (e) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district. - Or reduce the total SHMA allocation for the District by 1000 - Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.
+- Remove the additional allocation of 150 homes from the North West Harwell Campus (eg reduce the number of houses from 550 to 400 (including the 125 already given outline permission)). - Include provision of up to 400 new homes at the North West Harwell Campus(including the 125 already given outline permission), provided that all development is contained within the perimeter of the Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. - Reallocate the 850 homes from the Harwell East Campus and the additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified by the Vale of White Horse, for example: - (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 homes) - (b) Didcot A (capacity for 425 houses), or - (d) Land West of Steventon (capacity for 350 houses), or - (e) Distributed throughout the West Vale in order to encourage and support economic growth and prosperity more equally across the district. - Or reduce the total SHMA allocation for the District by 1000 - Remove the North Wessex Downs AONB entirely from the Science Vale "Ringfence" in order to protect it from future speculative development should the Science Vale fall behind in delivery of its housing targets.

-Please note your representation should cover succinctly and supporting information necessary to support/justify suggested modification, as there will not normally be a smake further representations based on the original representation.
-After this stage, further submissions will be only at Inspector, based on the matters and issues he/she is the representation and the subsequent opportunity to esentation at publication the request of the ne examination.7.
-If your representation is seeking a modification, do you consider next of the examination? it necessary to participate at t he oral part of the examination? x No, I do not wish to participate at the oral examination Yes, I wish to participate at oral examination the 8.
-If you wish to participate at the oral part of the examination, pleabe necessary: \Box se outline why you consider the his to , Please note the Inspector will determine the most appropriate prochave indicated that they wish to participate at the oral part of the ex • who Signature: Date: 8 Dec 2014

-Name or Organisation : 3.
-To which part of the Local Plan does this represent ation relate?
+Please note your representation should cover succinctly all the information, evidence and supporting information necessary to support/justify the representation and the suggested modification, as there will not normally be a subsequent opportunity to make further representations based on the original representation at publication stage.

+After this stage, further submissions will be only at the request of the Inspector, based on the matters and issues he/she identifies for examination.

+7. If your representation is seeking a modification, do you consider it necessary to participate at the oral part of the examination?

+8. If you wish to participate at the oral part of the examination, please outline why you consider this to be necessary:

+Please note the Inspector will determine the most appropriate procedure to adopt to hear those who have indicated that they wish to participate at the oral part of the examination.

 Paragraph 5.68 Policy Core policy 15 Proposals Мар 4.
-Do you consider the Local Plan is: 4.(1) Legally compliant Yes Х No 4.(2) Sound (Positively Prepared, Effective and Justified) Yes No Х 4 (3) Complies with the Duty to co- operate Yes Х No Please mark as appropriate.
+Do you co nsider the Local Pl lan is : 4.(1) Legally compliant Yes х No) 4.(2) Sound Effective and (Positively Prepare I Justified) ed, Yes No) x 4 (3) Complie operate es with the Duty to co- Yes Х No)